-- Stand with your feet wider than hips-width apart, toes slightly pointing out.
-Squat down, and hold a kettlebell with both hands between your legs.
-Make sure your back is flat and your abs are engaged.
+- Stand with your feet wider than hip-width apart, toes slightly pointing out.
+Squat down, and pick up a kettlebell with both hands.
+Allow it to hang between your legs.

-- Exhale, and with control, come back to the starting position, allowing the kettlebell to swing back between your legs.
+- Inhale, and with control, come back to the starting position, allowing the kettlebell to swing back between your legs.

 - This counts as one rep. Perform as many kettlebell swings as you can in 40 seconds.
 Rest for 20.